-Although we are not aware of any organization that calls itself "socialist" and advocates egalitarianism as we define it here, there may be organizations that call themselves "libertarian socialist" and advocate pretty much the same thing as what we call "egalitarianism"; "libertarian socialism" has been used as a synonym for "anarchism" and we discuss anarchism here.
+Although we are not aware of any organization that calls itself "socialist" and advocates egalitarianism as we define it here, there may be organizations that call themselves "libertarian socialist" (click here to read an article advocating "libertarian socialism") and advocate pretty much the same thing as what we call "egalitarianism"; "libertarian socialism" has been used as a synonym for "anarchism" and we discuss anarchism here.

 In either event, since the word "socialism" is known to most people in the world to mean what the large self-described socialist parties that sometimes control national governments mean by the word, and because what they do in the name of "socialism" stinks*, we have decided to let these large socialist parties own and define the word "socialism."
 This is the socialism that we oppose, for reasons discussed below.